 - Leverage expertise and engagement from police, local authorities, NHS and other partners, maximising impact in a unified framework

 360 is building partnerships with organisations specialising in each topic area, to integrate key messaging, work together on development, develop joint funding proposals and to see 360 as a way of furthering shared objectives.
 We believe cooperation is more powerful than competition.

 Safeguarding topics in this first phase include physical and mental health, friendship, keeping safe and managing risk, families and close relationships, media literacy and digital resilience, drugs, alcohol and tobacco, healthy lifestyles, social influences, self-concept and bullying, abuse and discrimination.
 It is up to the teacher to select ones they think are suitable for their class.
 There are separate age appropriate resources for KS2 and KS3.

-360 can be used flexibly with whole classes, smaller groups and 1:1.
+360 can be used flexibly with whole classes, smaller groups and 1:1 – or even in assemblies!
 Bear in mind though that it’s designed to be led by teachers rather than independently by your students.

-Phase 1 covers Safeguarding (details of what safeguarding topics are covered are here).
+Phase 1 covers Safeguarding.
 For future phases, we will consider inclusion of any topic which we think ensures young people are prepared for life, not just exams.
 For the full list, take a look at Our Plan.
 If you think we have missed something, let us know.

 In our first phase, covering Safeguarding for 10 – 14s, you will be able to access:-

 - The virtual reality Skill City, designed for whiteboards, laptops and tablets

 - Six interactive scenarios for each year group (a total of eighteen) set in a park, alleyway, bedroom, kitchen-diner, outside the school and skate park.
 All are available to teachers, but you will be able to decide which ones you would like to use with your individual class or group, depending on content.
 Scenarios are based on PSHE learning outcomes